Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 Fake Articles & Fake Celebrity Endorsements

-Speaking of publications, many trial-based anti-aging products websites will post fake news articles that appear to come from legitimate sources, and which often claim that celebrities are lining up to try their products.
+Speaking of publications, many trial-based anti-aging serums websites will post fake news articles that appear to come from legitimate sources, and which often claim that celebrities are lining up to try their products.

 An example of a fake news article featuring fake celebrity endorsements from the trial-based product Rejuv ES.